-1.9 The section below summarises the stages involved in carrying out an HRA, based on various guidance documents [See reference 13 and 14].
-This HRA presents the methodology and findings of Stage 1: Screening.
+1.13 The section below summarises the stages and associated tasks and outcomes typically involved in carrying out a full HRA of a development plan, based on various guidance documents [See reference 15] [See reference 16] [See reference 17].
+This report presents the methodology of findings of Stage 1: Screening.